Claude Code Agent Teams

 How the Task List Coordinates Work

-The shared task list is the heartbeat of team coordination.
-Here's how it works:
+The shared task list is the heartbeat of coordination.
+Tasks move through three states: Pending (created, not starte…

 The Mailbox: Direct Communication

-Unlike subagents that only report back to the caller, Agent Team teammates can message each other directly through the m…
+Unlike subagents that only report to the caller, teammates can message each other directly through the mailbox.

 Learning Goals